ctilley83/hyprland-git/README.md

 # hyprland-git
 This is a script that automates the installation and updating of git versions of the entire hyprland ecosystem.
 Currently the script works with EndeavourOS/Arch, openSUSE Tumbleweed, and Ubuntu.
 Fedora coming soon.
+Use at your own risk.
+I've only tested it on Arch based systems.
+It parses the output of ```lsb_release -si``` to determine which distribution to build for.

 # To Install
 clone the repository: